alicorn/fuzzy-dangerzone/Chrome Extension - SF Case search/README.md

 ## Chrome Extension - Salesforce Case search tool
 ================

 This tool enables you to search for a case without having to wait for Salesforce's indexing to be completed.
+You can search using either the case number or the case reference that is atached to an email.

+Case references look like this:
+[ ref:_00O80Oooo._500C0cHve3:ref ]

+As long as you have the :ref at the end of the reference when you are entering this into the prompt window this will search for the case and load the page.

 **To install**